 Operating margin is total revenue less operating costs.
-For the year ended 31 December 2015, operating margin was 53.5% (2014: 76.8%).
-The decreased margin was due to the decrease in revenue and also an impairment charge during the year of US\$ 30 million (2014: nil).
-The Company also has a number of operational KPIs that are used to manage the business on a day to day basis, some of which are detailed below:
+For the year ended 31 December 2014, operating margin was 76.8% (2013: 76.1%).
+The increased margin was due to an increase in revenue efficiency and contract day rates.

+The Company also has a number of operational KPI's that are used to manage the business on a day to day basis and are detailed below: